-For details of how Shapes behave when you go from cue to cue in Cue Lists, see Shape Tracking in Cue Lists (Section 12.2.3).
+For details of how Key Frame Shapes behave in Cue Lists, see Shape Tracking in Cue Lists (Section 12.2.3).

-If you create a Mask Shape using the Mask FX function (Section 9.2.7), this will also stop Key Frame Shapes.
+• If you create a Mask Shape using the Mask FX function (Section 9.2.7), this will also stop Key Frame Shapes.